 European models

-In this section we focus only on downloads from within the European Union.
+In this section we focus only on downloads from within the European Union (Fig 4).
 This allows us to address many of the limitations of global models.
 First, we can zoom in to regional levels.
 Geolocation tends to work better in Europe, so we can be more confident of the geographic location of a particular download and focus on sub-national socio-economic units.
 Second, due to a number of datasets produced by the European statistical agency Eurostat, we have a much better selection of institutional, economic, and attitudinal variables.
 Third, as the authors are from the European Union, we have the advantage of being familiar with the home field to interpret results.

+Fig 4: European download locations

 The European Union is the world’s largest harmonized statistical data collection area with four levels of statistical aggregation starting from national (NUTS0) level to very small territorial units, down to NUTS3 level.
 We selected the NUTS2 regions of the European Union for our environmental analysis.
 The NUTS2 regions were created for socio-economic statistical purposes and they are designed to maximize intra-unit homogeneity.
 While NUTS2 social and economic data is not always complete, partly because NUTS2 boundaries change relatively frequently, we can usually work with 140-260 territories.
 The Eurobarometer, or the European Social Survey, is designed to represent NUTS0 (country) levels, but data can be re-aggregated at NUTS2 levels with relatively little bias.
 The NUTS2 level is a good compromise between NUTS0 (country) and the much smaller NUTS3 levels.
 While NUTS3 levels allow the comparison of roughly a thousand environments, there is far less data available on NUTS3 level.
 Furthermore, on NUTS3 level, we need to tackle problems of non-normal distribution, as on the NUTS3 level our data becomes asymmetric.
 Therefore, we aggregated the download data over the NUTS2 boundaries, joined them with environmental data, input missing variables, and normalized the data.
-These processes are described in more detail in the supplementary material on methods.
+These processes are described in more detail in the supplementary material on methods in S1 File.

 The richness of the European dataset allowed us to purse a deductive modelling strategy, and additionally use advanced statistical methods to explore new patterns in the data.